kubernetes/k8s.io/infra/gcp/terraform/k8s-infra-gcp-gcve/docs/wireguard.md

 Then create new version of the `maintenance-vm-wireguard-config` by appending this entry at the end of the current value [here](https://console.cloud.google.com/security/secret-manager/secret/maintenance-vm-wireguard-config/versions?project=broadcom-451918).

-Additionally, if the jumphost VM is up, you might want to add it to the wiregard configuration  in the current VM (it is also possible to recreate the jumphost VM, but this is going to change the wireguard enpoint also for other users).
+Additionally, if the jumphost VM is up, you might want to add it to the wireguard configuration  in the current VM (it is also possible to recreate the jumphost VM, but this is going to change the wireguard enpoint also for other users).

 ```sh
 gcloud compute ssh maintenance-jumphost --zone us-central1-f